ray-project/ray/doc/source/api.rst

 --------------

 Keeping track of errors that occur in different processes throughout a cluster can be challenging.
+There are a couple mechanisms to help with this.

-If a task throws an exception, that exception will be printed in the background of the driver process.
+1. If a task throws an exception, that exception will be printed in the background of the driver process.

+2. If ``ray.get`` is called on an object ID whose parent task threw an exception before creating the object, the exception will be re-raised by ``ray.get``.

 The errors will also be accumulated in Redis and can be accessed with ``ray.error_info``.
+Normally, you shouldn't need to do this, but it is possible.

 .. code-block:: python